 Students, residents and fellows are an integral part of the research mission of the Department of Family and Community Medicine.
-The department has a Faculty Development Research Fellowship, and also offers many research opportunities to medical students as well as students in The School of Population Health’s Master of Public Health (MPH) program.
+The department has a Faculty Development Research Fellowship, and also offers many research opportunities to medical students as well as students in The College of Population Health’s Master of Public Health (MPH) program.

 Jefferson Medical College Summer Research Program

 The Department of Family and Community Medicine (DFCM) participates in Jefferson Medical College’s Summer Research Program.
 In order to be considered for a summer research position at the DFCM, you must apply through the JMC program, and choose the “Department of Family and Community Medicine” option.
 The DFCM program is competitive, and Physician Shortage Area Program (PSAP) students are given preference.